-Students accepted into the fourth year of the program (Honours) will be required to complete a research and development project in their specialist craft art area leading to a major presentation/ exhibition.
+Students accepted into the fourth year of the program (Honours) will be required to complete a research and development project in their specialist craft art area leading to a major presentation/exhibition.
 The project will need to be fully documented (words/visuals) and the documentation presented as an additional record.
 This record should identify a research area, methods for investigating the particular creative process and findings.
 The project will include regular meetings/discussions with a supervisor.
 At regular periods over the academic year members of the School will be invited to participate in some of these discussions to provide feedback.
 The project must be approved by the Head of School or the Head of School nominee.

-SDES4503 Research in the Applied Arts Staff Contact: Vaughan Rees
+Research in Applied Arts

 This course will be taken in the first session of Year 4 by students enrolled in the Honours component and it will look at topics of interest in contemporary arts theory and practice that are relevant to craft arts development.
 Methods of research and planning a special project will also be discussed.
-Topics for examination will include: the historical perspective within which an examination and critical appraisal of contemporary crafts may be conducted: the relevance of contemporary craft arts within the broader visual arts field: the handmade object: critical writing in the craft arts: and the changing role of the craft artist in society.
-54 COLLEGE OF FINE ARTS
+Topics for examination will include: the historical perspective within which an examination and critical appraisal of contemporary crafts may be conducted; the relevance of contemporary craft arts within the broader visual arts field; the handmade object; critical writing in the craft arts; and the changing role of the craft artist in society.